Case Closed: The Time Bombed Skyscraper

-Case Closed: The Time Bombed Skyscraper, known as Detective Conan: The Time-Bombed Skyscraper (名探偵コナン 時計じかけの摩天楼, Meitantei Konan: Tokei Jikake no Matenrō) in Japan, is a 1997 Japanese animated feature film directed by Kenji Kodama.
-It is based on Gosho Aoyama's Case Closed manga series and featuring detective Jimmy Kudo.
-The film takes place between episodes 54 and 55.
+Case Closed: The Time Bombed Skyscraper, known as Detective Conan: The Time-Bombed Skyscraper (名探偵コナン 時計じかけの摩天楼, Meitantei Konan: Tokei Jikake no Matenrō) in Japan, is a 1997 Japanese animated mystery film directed by Kenji Kodama.
+It is based on Gosho Aoyama's Case Closed manga series.
+The film takes place between episodes 54 and 55 of the anime series.
 Funimation released the film in North America.

 Plot

-Mortimer Cornhouser, a wealthy heart surgeon, is murdered in his own home, bludgeoned with a miniature statue that was left behind.
+Magnum Cornhouser, a wealthy heart surgeon, is murdered in his own home, bludgeoned with a miniature statue that was left behind.
 Also at the scene is an unnatural bloodstain on the floor near the body.
-He left a dying message using his blood to type the keys on his computer’s keyboard: JUN.
-The suspects are Mortimer’s wife, Mina, his son Magnum, and housekeeper Manami Goodsbe.
-When Richard wrongly accuses Mina on the grounds that “JUN” in Japan is “Minazuki” and Mina was born in June, Conan tranquilizes him.
+He left a dying message using his blood to type the keys on his computer's keyboard: JUN.
+The suspects are Magnum's wife, Mina, his son Mortimer, and housekeeper Manami Goodsbe.

-Conan uses Richard’s voice to explain that the killer snuck up on Mortimer and bludgeoned him.
+When Richard Moore wrongly accuses Mina on the grounds that "JUN" in Japan is "Minazuki" and Mina was born in June, Conan Edogawa tranquilizes him and uses Richard's voice to explain that the killer snuck up on Magnum and bludgeoned him.
 The victim turned around and was struck again, causing his hand to brush the keyboard to the ground and accidentally switch it to hiragana.
-Barely alive, Mortimer typed the message “JUN” but when the facts come in play, reads "Ma-Na-Mi” for Manami Goodsbe, revealing her as the killer.
-As evidence, blood is found on Manami’s sock; she removed her footwear to reduce the chance of being caught when she snuck up on Mortimer, explaining the unnatural bloodstain found at the crime scene.
-Manami confesses, stating Mortimer was drunk when he performed surgery on her husband Kevin, who died as a result.
-She altered her identity and gave herself a Japanese name knowing Mortimer would hire her and today is Kevin’s death anniversary.
-Manami is arrested.
+Barely alive, Magnum typed the message "JUN" but when the facts come in play, reads "Ma-Na-Mi" for Manami, revealing her as the killer.
+As evidence, blood is found on Manami's sock; she removed her footwear to reduce the chance of being caught when she snuck up on Magnum, explaining the unnatural bloodstain found at the crime scene.
+Manami confesses, stating Magnum was drunk when he performed surgery on her husband Kevin, who died as a result.
+Manami altered her identity and gave herself a Japanese name knowing Magnum would hire her and today is Kevin's death anniversary.
+Afterwards, Manami is arrested.

-The next day while sorting mail at Dr. Agasa's house, Conan finds an invitation addressed to Jimmy from Leo Joel, a famous architect.
-Jimmy calls Rachel using his voice-changing bowtie and asks her to go in his place.
-Rachel agrees, on the condition that Jimmy goes to see a movie with her on Saturday at the City Center Tower.
-She explains how Saturday is May 4th, Jimmy’s birthday, and she will surprise Jimmy with a red polo shirt when they meet.
-At the tea party, Professor Leo Joel introduce himself and proposes a small riddle for Richard to solve; it ends up being solved by Conan instead.
+The next day while sorting mail at Dr. Agasa's house, Conan finds an invitation addressed to Jimmy Kudo from professor Leo Joel, a famous architect.
+Conan calls Rachel in Jimmy's voice and asks her to go in his place.
+Rachel agrees, on the condition that Jimmy goes to see a movie with her on Saturday at the Beika City Building.
+She explains how Saturday is May 4th, which is Jimmy's birthday, and she will surprise Jimmy with a red polo shirt when they meet.
+At the tea party, Joel introduce himself and proposes a small riddle for Richard to solve; it ends up being solved by Conan instead.
 Joel makes a subtle comment about architecture and the people involved in the field who are only chasing a paycheck.